KarimaTouhami/KarimaTouhami/README.md

 ┌──┤ WHOAMI ├─────────▰▰▰
 │
-├─▣ Software Engineer and IT student at both ALX africa and SUPTEM ├─▣ From Tangier, Morocco
+├─▣ Software Engineer and IT student at both ALX africa and SUPTEM.
+├─▣ From Tangier, Morocco.
 ├─▣ I love embracing daily challenges, delving into complex problems, and seeking efficient solutions.
 ├─▣ Interested in full-stack development, artificial intelligence, human-computer interactions, and everything in between.
 │